alexpreynolds/cull-exemplars/README.md

 ### Priority queue (max-hits)

 In the case of the `priority_queue_max_hits` target output, we get 395649 elements before we exhaust the queue.

-This has the following score profile:
+These elements have the following score profile:

 ```
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
   0.382   1.206   3.236   7.119   8.480 102.511
 ```

-Exhausting the queue performs worse than the `wis` method, score-wise, but this method returns more elements (~400k) as opposed to `wis`, which can return at most only ~251k elements, when it is run to completion.
+Exhausting the queue performs worse than the `wis` method, score-wise, but this method returns more elements (~400k) as opposed to `wis`, which can return at most only ~251k elements when it is run to completion.